blackberry/WebWorks-Community-APIs/BB10-Cordova/ExtractZIPFile/readme.md

 ### destination
 The folder into which the zip will be extracted.

-Default: '.'.
-Current working directory.
+Default: '.', Current working directory.

 ### overwriteFiles
 If already existing files should be overwritten by those within the zip.

-Default: false.
-No files will be overwritten.
+Default: false, No files will be overwritten.

 ### tarBombProtection